eq19/eq19.github.io/addition/spin1/README.md

 The holonomy tells you how to propagate MEC30.
 A spin network state assigns an amplitude to a set of ***spin half particles*** tracing out a path in space, merging and splitting.

 ![](https://user-images.githubusercontent.com/36441664/74366957-992db780-4e03-11ea-8f26-cca32bd26003.png)

+This kind of approach has some obvious properties: there are non-linear gravitons, a connection to lattice gauge field theory and a ***dimensional reduction from 4D to 2D***.

 ## Bilateral 9 Sums